Isenmulang Kalteng F.C.: Controversies

-In the round of 32 in the national round 2021–22 Liga 3 (Indonesia) between Bandung United and Farmel, the referee gave a controversial red cards to Bandung players Saiful, Rizki Arohman, Satrio Azhar and Andri Febriansyah.
+In the round of 32 in the national round 2021–22 Liga 3 between Bandung United and Farmel, the referee gave a controversial red cards to Bandung players Saiful, Rizki Arohman, Satrio Azhar, and Andri Febriansyah.
 As a form of disappointment, Bandung United players let the opposing team win by 3–0.

 Previously, in the match against NZR Sumbersari against Farmel there was even a commotion when Farmel received a penalty at the end of the match and made the score of 1–1.

 PSBL Langsa also protested the referee's decision which made them lose 4–1 to Farmel.
 In this match, the referee's leadership was considered detrimental to the Langsa PSBL team, such as the penalty obtained by Farmel.

 In the round of 16 of the Liga 3 season 2021–22, Farmel again benefited from the controversial decision of the referee, with controversial offside and a penalty.
-In this match Farmel FC managed to beat Prilly Latuconsina's club Persikota Tangerang with a score of 3–0.
+In this match Farmel managed to beat Prilly Latuconsina's club Persikota Tangerang with a score of 3–0.